gbeckers/Darr/examplearrays/exampleraggedarray_complex64.darr/README.txt

 Description of data storage
 ---------------------------
 There are two subdirectories, each containing an array stored in a self-explanatory format.
-See the READMEs in the corresponding directories to find out in detail out how.
-However, example code is provided below for a number of analysis environments, which in many cases is sufficient.
+See the READMEs in the corresponding directories to find out in detail out how to read them.
+Example code is provided below for a number of analysis environments, which in many cases is sufficient.

 The subdirectory "values" holds the numerical data itself, where subarrays are simply appended along their variable length dimension (first axis).
 So the number of dimensions of the values